 Successful leaders are good listeners.
 As leaders, we want to jump in to solve problems, offer advice, and develop alternative solutions.
 However, we need to first hear the employee's perspectives, gain understanding, and most importantly, make them feel heard.
-When leaders step back and let employees have the floor in check-in meetings it signals respect, builds trust, and shows an openness for alternative perspectives.
+When leaders step back and let employees have the floor in check-in meetings it signals respect, builds trust, and shows an openness to alternative perspectives.

 Understand the meeting objective

 Check-ins with your employees should be exactly that, a time for you to touch base to get an update.
 It is a good opportunity to deliver continuous performance management where you discuss project progress, performance against annual targets, and develop action plans to meet their desired career trajectory.

 The meeting objective should not be treated as a performance review.
 That’s a different time where formal discussion happens with ratings of accomplishments are delivered and new goals or determined for the upcoming year.

 Prepare For Your One-On-One Meeting

 As much as the face-to-face meeting with your employee is their time, they will look to you to lead the meeting.
 With that in mind, you should have some open-ended questions prepared to kick off the meeting, such as: